simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

 containerDefinitionsList.Add(prefixMastodonResource "streaming",streamingContainer)
 ```

-The last container we define is the Mastodon Sidekiq application container.
-The Sidekiq application is used for background processing.
+The last container we define is the Mastodon [Sidekiq][rubysidekiq] container.
+The Sidekiq framework is used for background job processing in combination with Ruby on Rails applications.
 The Sidekiq application is also configured with the environment variables that are required for Mastodon.
-For the Sidekiq application we don't define a port mapping as the Sidekiq application is not reachable from the outside and only communicates with the Mastodon web application over the internal network of the Fargate service:
+For the Sidekiq container we don't define a port mapping as the Sidekiq container is not reachable from the outside and only communicates with the Mastodon web application over the internal network of the Fargate service:

 ```fsharp
 let sidekiqContainer = Awsx.Ecs.Inputs.TaskDefinitionContainerDefinitionArgs(